0xReLogic/Chronos/README.md

 Future work may include:

-- More comprehensive SQL support
+- More comprehensive SQL support (JOINs, aggregations)
-- Improved storage engine with indexing
+- Improved storage engine with indexing and different backends
-- Transaction support
-- Better error handling and recovery
+- More robust error handling and recovery
 - Performance optimizations

 ## License